 Life insurance is a topic that has danced in and out of my life over the years.
 The Simple Dollar has even written a guide on life insurance.
-But here are three little tales about the times when life insurance has impacted my life and what valuable lessons I’ve taken away from those experiences.
+Here are three stories about the times when life insurance has impacted my life and what valuable lessons I’ve taken away from those experiences.

-I don’t know how often I’ve mentioned this on here, but I spent much of my childhood in and out of hospitals.
-I had a long list of pretty severe surgeries attempting to correct eye problems, ear problems, a hernia, and several other medical issues.
+I spent much of my childhood in and out of hospitals.
+I had a long list of surgeries attempting to correct eye problems, ear problems, a hernia and several other medical issues.

 After asking around, they did eventually find someone who would place a universal life policy on me, though it came with a hefty premium.
 It was an overpriced policy and it was one that was probably far from the ideal choice, but they needed some protection in the event of something unthinkable happening.

 Who should get a child life insurance policy?

 If you have a dependent and you’re unsure how you would be able to afford things if they were to suddenly pass away, you need some form of life insurance.

 I would be the last person to specifically recommend a policy, but I do know the kind of precarious financial position many people find themselves in, and I know what kind of position my parents were in at the time.
 An unexpected passing can be financially devastating.
 Don’t let it happen to you.

 Naturally, if you can afford those expenses out of pocket for a dependent and you’re sure that the future finances of your household would be secure without that person, life insurance isn’t a requirement.

 When should you insure a child?